nuket/userDefineLang_Mustache/README.md

-Syntax highlighting for Mustache Templates in Notepad++
+Syntax highlighting for Mustache templates in Notepad++
 =======================================================

 Looks like this: